tylervick/homeassistant-addon-tailscale/tailscale/DOCS.md

   - For all the urls the browser **will not** give you a `Not secure` warning

 </details>

+### Option: `debug_messages`

+Optionally enable tailscaled debug messages in the add-on's log.
+Turn it on only in case you are troubleshooting, because Tailscale's daemon is quite chatty.

 ## Changelog & Releases